thompson42/pyspark-dse-cookbook/README.md

   /home/your-user/load_dataframe_cassandra_spark_sql.py
 ```

-Note: the spark-cassandra-connector will push down CQL predicates to Cassandra level (or another way: the connector has the smarts to push down the WHERE clause constraints to Cassandra as opposed to filtering at the Spark level)
+Note: the spark-cassandra-connector will push down CQL predicates to Cassandra level (or said another way: the connector has the smarts to push down the WHERE clause constraints to Cassandra as opposed to filtering at the Spark level)

 ### Lets run some JOINS taking note of the effect of partition key choice on Spark performance:

 #### Load two DataFrames from Cassandra tables using SparkSQL and perform a JOIN

-Datastax Studio project: run the keyspace, table creation and insetion steps (STEP 1, 2) prior to running these recipes.
+Datastax Studio project: run the keyspace, table creation and insertion steps (STEP 1, 2) prior to running these recipes.

 Note the JOIN is on a correctly chosen partition key -> efficient local data aware JOIN -> NO SHUFFLE!